 Juvenile Salmon Acoustic Telemetry System

-The Juvenile Salmon Acoustic Telemetry System (JSATS) employs acoustic transmitters and receiving systems to remotely track fish in one, two, or three dimensions.
+The Juvenile Salmon Acoustic Telemetry System (JSATS) employs acoustic transmitters and receiving systems to remotely track fish in one, two, or three dimensions with sub-meter accuracy.
 Development of the system was initiated in 2001 for the U.S. Army Corps of Engineers Portland District by the Pacific Northwest National Laboratory and NOAA Fisheries.
 The goal was to create an acoustic transmitter small enough for implantation in the smallest migratory individuals of the juvenile Chinook salmon and steelhead populations of the Columbia River basin.
 The JSATS has been used to monitor the behavior, movement, habitat use, and survival of juvenile salmonids migrating from freshwater (through rivers, reservoirs, and past hydroelectric dams) into saltwater.
-Although the JSATS initially was developed and used extensively to study salmonids, its utility is applicable to a wide range of aquatic species.
-The JSATS has also been used to monitor the behavior of channel catfish, smallmouth bass, northern pikeminnow, and walleye.
+Although the JSATS was initially developed and has been extensively used to study juvenile salmonids in the U.S. Pacific Northwest, its utility is applicable to a wide range of aquatic species, research goals, and locations.
+The JSATS has also been used to monitor the movements of channel catfish, smallmouth bass, northern pikeminnow, walleye, lamprey, and sturgeon; fish behavior in relation to a variety of waterpower structures; and in many other geographic locations including California, Australia and Brazil.
+Over one hundred thousand fish varying in size from 85–1000 mm have been studied with JSATS tags since 2005.

 Current and previous applications of the JSATS illustrate the versatility of the system: